Joseroman12/nperrin/data/site-improvements.md

 ## Better

 - Deploy on own server.
+- Thumbnail images sizes... would be good to be able to automatically generate well sized images.
+- Update listing on index files.
 - RSS feed should
     - show time of creation or modification.
     - if modification, show git diff on description.